MiguelBriseno/OrderStatus/README.md

 **This module is open-source and free to use under the MIT licence**

 ## Contact
-If you have any qustions or encounter issues, feel free to open an issue on the repository or contact the development team at ma.briseno@mavi.mx
+If you have any qustions or encounter issues, feel free to open an issue on the repository or contact the development team at miguel.briseno.bustos@gmail.com